 Julie Borninkhof - CEO

-Julie has recently been appointed as CEO of PANDA, bringing significant experience as a recognised leader in the primary health sector.
+Julie brings significant experience to PANDA as a recognised leader in the primary health sector.
 Julie is a Clinical Psychologist who has worked across primary and tertiary settings, namely with people from vulnerable and diverse communities.
 She is passionate about ensuring that people’s lived experience informs the development of progressive services and supports.
 Julie is excited about leading the dedicated team at PANDA.

 Kristyn Debono - Finance Manager